chuckstack/chuckstack.github.io/src-ls/terminology.md

 \* means mandatory for every table in the chuck-stack

-The purpose of the default domain term dimensions is to prove a collection of defaults that represent what most (say 80%) organizations use to manage their operations.
+The purpose of the default domain term dimensions is to provide a collection of defaults that represent what most (say 80%) organizations use to manage their operations.

+See:

+- Domain Parent - many of the domains will have a reference to itself in the form of a parent record.
+Parent record is when `is_summary` = true.
+Examples include: Business Partner, Project, Activity, Campaign, ...
+Parent records are not used in transactions.
+Parent records are often used in reporting.
+- Domain Tree - used when more than a single depth (parent) is needed.
+Using a tree often requires recursion.

 ## Entity